Child Molestation Charges in Georgia

-For over 20 years, our firm has successfully defending people who were falsely accused of child molestation and other serious sex crimes.
+For over 20 years, our firm has successfully defending people who were falsely accused of child molestation and other sex offenses relating to children.

 Child molestation charges are obviously very serious, and can be one of the most difficult criminal cases to properly defend.
 Our firm has decades of experience in winning these cases at trial.
 We have developed an effective approach to these cases through the use of qualified exerts and investigators, proven defense theories, and plain old hard work to help our clients respond to false allegations of child molestation and related crimes.